Did you know the temporary Government MOT extension ended on 1st August?

-If your vehicle’s MOT is due to expire on or after 1 August 2020, then the MOT grace period will be non-applicable and you won’t be covered.
+If your vehicle’s MOT expired on or after 1 August 2020, then the MOT grace period will be non-applicable and you won’t be covered.
 As a result you will in fact need to book an MOT before your current certificate expires.

 Why should I book my MOT now?

-As the grace period comes to a close on 31 July 2020, it is likely that there will be an increase in drivers looking to book their MOTs and we’re anticipating significantly high demand for MOT appointment slots.
+As the grace period closed on 31 July 2020, it is likely that there will be an increase in drivers looking to book their MOTs and we’re anticipating significantly high demand for MOT appointment slots.

 As MOT’s are essential in ensuring that your car is kept roadworthy it is advised to get ahead of the game and have an appointment booked for when you need it, don’t delay and book your vehicle in for an MOT at your earliest convenience.